Resources for Researchers

 Research Laboratory

-LEIZ Laboratory: A total of 11 Windows PCs are available in the lab for behavioral studies.
-The individual workstations are separated by privacy screen.
-If necessary, appropriate software can be installed (z-Tree, NBS Presentaion, Psychopy etc.).
-The PCs can also be used to edit online questionnaires.
+Behavioral Research Laboratory (BRL): A total of 11 Windows PCs (Win 11) are available in the laboratory for behavioral studies.
+The individual workstations are separated by privacy screens.
+The PCs are equipped with standard software (z-Tree, oTree, NBS Presentation, PsychoPy etc.).
+The PCs can also be used for administering online questionnaires.

-For further information on how to use the EEG- and Hugo Eckener Laboratory, please contact the Chair of Social & Economic Psychology (Prof. Dr. Anja Achtzigerr).
+For further information on how to use the laboratories, please contact the Chair of Social & Economic Psychology (Prof. Dr. Anja Achtzigerr).

 Time to decide